 - UV disinfection systems require significant validation and testing before being used in a commercial environment.

-All of the above are totally incorrect, UV disinfection is actually a very cost effective, reliable and is an easy way to disinfect water in both a domestic and commercial environment.
+All of the above are totally incorrect, UV disinfection is actually a very cost effective, reliable and an easy way to disinfect water in both a domestic and commercial environment.
 It is a great alternative to other disinfection methods!
 And although Mercury can be harmful to the environment, it is easy to responsibly dispose of your old UV lamps, just take them to your local recycling centre!
 You don’t have to take our word for it, discover our top 10 benefits to using UV water filters in our latest blog post.

 UV Disinfection systems are: